northstowekarate/northstowekarate.github.io/about/index.md

 At Northstowe Karate Club, we pride ourselves on being a family-friendly and inclusive community where everyone aged 8 and above is welcome to train, learn, and grow together.
 Whether you're a complete beginner or have years of experience, our classes are designed to support mixed abilities, ensuring that each student progresses at their own pace in a safe and encouraging environment.
 Families often train side by side, building confidence, discipline, and fitness while sharing a unique and rewarding journey.

-We believe karate is for everyone - regardless of age, background, or physical ability.
+We believe karate is for everyone - regardless of background, or physical ability.
 Our instructors foster a respectful and supportive atmosphere where diversity is celebrated and every member feels valued.
 From children developing coordination and focus to adults seeking fitness or self-defence skills, Northstowe Karate Club offers a space where personal growth and community spirit go hand in hand.

 ## Tradition, Respect and Honour